kulan01/beatstore/README.md

 Feel free to contribute to this project by creating a pull request.
 We welcome any improvements, bug fixes, or new features.

+The aim is to make it look lik ethis website: trico.beatstars.com

 This Website is made for someone that has audio to sell to clients.